hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 iOS SDK
 =======

-The iOS SDK for Hasura.
+This SDK helps you integrate your iOS application with Hasura.
+It makes data queries and user management exceptionally easy.

 Installation
 ------------